Dumaran Island

 Dumaran Island is an island in the province of Palawan in the Philippines.
-It is around 34.1 kilometers away from the Palawan mainland and is accessible by pumpboats.
+It is around 2.70 km away from mainland Palawan at its closest point and is accessible by pump boats.
 The island is administratively divided between the municipalities of Dumaran and Araceli.
 Both municipalities' poblacions are located on the island.
 Dumaran Channel can be found west of the island.
 The Dalanganem islands can be found northeast of Dumaran.

-Its antipode is located in Brazil.

 Dumaran Bay

 Dumaran Bay is located on the western part of the island.
 This is a list of structures and places there: